mnevers/ansible/README.md

 Playbook Overview

+This project utilizes passwordless ssh keys with a svc user with NOPASSWD ALL:ALL configured sudoers file to enable a highly automatable enviornment.

 dist_upgrade.yml: This playbook for Debian/Ubuntu OS systems updates cache and runs dist upgrade on all hosts in inventory file.
 If an upgrade was proccessed it will register a changed state and reboot those specific systems that require a reboot